ORI-Muchim/Grad-TTS/README.md

 ## Training

 1. Make filelists of your audio data like ones included into `resources/filelists` folder.
-For single speaker training refer to `jspeech` filelists and to `libri-tts` filelists for multispeaker.
+For single speaker training refer to `ljspeech` filelists and to `libri-tts` filelists for multispeaker.
 2. Set experiment configuration in `params.py` file.
 3. Specify your GPU device and run training script:
     ```bash